ZeweiZhou/ZeweiZhou.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a final year M.S. student in the Institute of Intelligent Vehicles at Tongji University, co-advised by [Prof Yanjun Huang](https://scholar.google.com/citations?user=r_XUM78AAAAJ) and [Prof Zhuoping Yu](https://ieeexplore.ieee.org/author/37402463600).
+I am currently a final year M.S. student in the Institute of Intelligent Vehicles at Tongji University, co-advised by [Prof. Yanjun Huang](https://scholar.google.com/citations?user=r_XUM78AAAAJ) and [Prof. Zhuoping Yu](https://ieeexplore.ieee.org/author/37402463600).
 I also work closely with [Dr. Yuanjian Zhang](https://www.lboro.ac.uk/departments/aae/staff/yuanjian-zhang/).

 My research interests are in the intersection between autonomous driving and machine learning, whose goal is to enhance the safety of autonomous driving by developing algorithms and techniques that help machines predict others, make intelligent decisions and plan trajectories.